 Alternative and natural treatments for endometriosis are obtaining very good results to help reduce symptoms for many women.
 More and more success stories are coming forward of those who have used different natural treatments.
+Often these treatments are complimentary to having surgery for endometriosis and all natural therapy practitioners can provide advice and support to help your body prepare for surgery as well as advice for speeding your recovery.

 Healing the whole body

 Many of the alternative and natural therapies deal with the mental and emotional aspects of health, in addition to the physical symptoms.
 This is where natural treatments have a huge benefit for women with Endometriosis - because this disease affects the whole person, not just individual parts of the body.
+It is now understood by the medical profession (finally) that endometriosis is a whole body disease and not just an issue of being a gynaecological disorder.
+The range of symptoms that this disease causes can be huge which is why the whole body needs support to be able to manage this disease.

 What are alternative and natural therapies?